Entering an existing market with a new product can be challenging, but it doesn’t have to be.

 What is the exact issue that your audience is not able to overcome?
-For example, the co-working and managing app Trello could be marketed toward small startups and freelancers to help them communicate efficiently with clients.
+For example, Trello’s co-working and managing app could be marketed toward small startups and freelancers to help them communicate efficiently with clients.

 Before you price products, determine the amount the audience has to spare.
 This aspect can vary significantly between brands and can be heavily influenced by brand perception on the market.
-For instance, the name of high-end car companies like Cadillac is synonymous with luxurious experiences so that the price will stay higher than regular cars.
+For instance, high-end car companies like Cadillac are synonymous with luxurious experiences so the price will stay higher than regular cars.

 Who within your customer base decides to purchase products and why?
-If there is a head of the business (like a CEO) that takes all the purchasing decisions, you may want to know about them.
+If a head of the business (like a CEO) takes all the purchasing decisions, you may want to know about them.

 Similarly, if your audience prefers to buy products via referrals and recommendations from online influencers, it is best to reach out to the right people to promote your product.

-Apart from these points, you should also consider the business sizes you are comfortable working with and preferred media sources.
+Apart from these points, you should consider the business sizes and preferred media sources you are comfortable working with.
 If your ideal customers are active users of Instagram, you need to refocus media marketing through that platform to reach them.

 Step 3: Research About Product Demand And Competitors

-After getting a clear picture of potential customers and your value proposition for the target market, you need to investigate further.
+You need to investigate further after getting a clear picture of potential customers and your value proposition for the target market.
 Before planning the product details, look into the market, current trends, demands, and existing competition.

-If your area of interest does not have enough demand, the best marketing and sales teams may not be able to pull you through.
+If your area of interest does not have enough demand, the best marketing and sales teams may be unable to pull you through.
 Also, excessive competition will reduce your customer group and limit the number of users you can attract.